 These events will start the first week of class.

 Have a question about anything you’re experiencing as a Summer Start Participant?
-Schedule a time for a quick virtual chat with Summer Start staff where we can support you directly.
+Schedule a time for a quick chat with Summer Start staff where we can support you directly email email@example.com.

 The Academic Success Center will be providing a variety of subject-based tutoring, SI sessions and writing consultation options in various math, chemistry, physics, biology, statistics, and economics courses.
 Please see asc.dasa.ncsu.edu for further details on how to schedule an appointment.
 Or please email firstname.lastname@example.org or call (919) 515-3163 with questions.

-Join one of Wellness and Recreation’s Live Virtual fitness classes.
+Wellness and Recreation has a variety of fitness options.
 Classes are offered in a variety of formats such as: yoga, HIIT, strength, pilates, and dance.
 Sign up on the Wellness and Recreation App to check out the schedule and get moving.

 HOW TO THRIVE

 How to Thrive: Chemistry | Watch Here

 Set yourself up for success in Chemistry courses by watching Dr. Jeremiah Feducia, Director of Undergraduate Studies in Chemistry, explaining everything you need to know on how to thrive in chemistry courses!

 Are you taking a math class this summer and want to be successful?
 Tune in any time to see how Dr. Molly Fenn, Assistant Department Head of Mathematics, explains the best tips and tricks for how you can make the most of your time in calculus.

 Physics doesn’t have to be stressful and Dr. Zo Webster, Professor of Physics, can explain how to make this your reality in How to Thrive: Physics.
 Tune in as they explain the tips and tricks you will need to thrive in physics courses now and in the future!